DDDDDstar/SV4DA/README.md

 -   The DV tasks on Iris and Wine use SV to evaluate the importance of 120 iris plants and 142 wine samples to improve the classification accuracy.
 -   The FL tasks on MNIST and Cifar-10 distribute the two datasets to 10 devices, using SV to valuate the local models trained by those devices for the higher accuracy in handwritten digits classification and object recognition.

-## SV Computation
+### SV Computation

-Given the well-prepared DA task, users then need to specify the following parameters used by **_SvBench_** for implement their specific SV computing algorithm in the prepared task:
+Given a well-prepared DA task, users then need to specify the following parameters used by **_SvBench_** for implement their specific SV computing algorithm in the prepared task:

 |         Parameter          |                       Scope                        | Description                                                                                                                                                                                                                                                                             | Default  | Type  |
 | :------------------------: | :------------------------------------------------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------: | ----- |